fastify/fastify-secure-session/README.md

   // adapt this to point to the directory where secret-key is located
   key: fs.readFileSync(path.join(__dirname, 'secret-key')),
   // the amount of time the session is considered valid; this is different from the cookie options
-  // and based on value wihin the session.
+  // and based on value within the session.
   expiry: 24 * 60 * 60, // Default 1 day
   cookie: {
     path: '/'